Certora/badger-onchain-rewards/certora/properties.md

 11. `totalSupply` - tracks the sum of all deposits for a vault at an epoch and used to measure the share of rewards of a user.
 12. `lastVaultDeposit` - unused mapping.

-The transition between states depends on the correct implementation of the functions:
+The transition between states depends on the correct implementation of these functions:
-1. `startNextEpoch` - only function responsible of updating `epochs` state.
+1. `startNextEpoch` - only function responsible of updating `epochs` struct and `currentEpoch`.
 2. `addReward` and `addRewards`  - only functions responsible of updating `rewards` state.
-3. `notifyTransfer` - update `shares` and `totalSupply` after a transaction.
+3. `notifyTransfer` - update `shares` and `totalSupply` after a transaction is recorded in the vault.
 4. `getTotalSupplyAtEpoch` - compute `totalSupply` for the corresponding epoch, vault.
 5. `getBalanceAtEpoch` - compute `shares` for the corresponding epoch, vault, user.
 6. `getVaultTimeLeftToAccrue` return the time left to accrue for the epoch, vault pair.